 Chamber Music Ensemble

-All instrumental students may participate in Chamber Music and receive weekly coaching.
-Students perform in trios (with or without piano), string quartets, or other combinations that utilize all who are enrolled.
-Students give concerts each semester and also are invited to perform in additional studio concerts.
+All instrumental students may participate in Chamber Music and receive weekly coachings.
+Students perform in trios (with or without piano), string quartets, and other combinations from the chamber music repertoire.
+Students offer concerts each semester, and are often invited to perform in additional studio concerts.
 Dr. Sarah Jones is the Coordinator for Chamber Music—please contact Dr. Jones for more information.